Jianshun "Jensen" Zhang

 - Multi-disciplinary and Multi-scale Building Systems Design and Optimization

-- Effects of indoor environmental quality on occupant exposure, productivity and creativity
+- Effects of indoor environmental quality on occupant exposure, productivity, and creativity

-Professor Zhang’s research ranges multi-scale BES from nano/micro-scale in porous media to buildings and urban environment, and involves engineering, architectural design, human health and performance.
+Professor Zhang’s research ranges multi-scale BES from nano/micro-scale in porous media to buildings and urban environment and involves engineering, architectural design, human health, and performance.
 Major ongoing research projects are:

-- Virtual Design Studio (VDS): development of a digital platform for integrated and coordinated design of green buildings.
+- Virtual Design Studio (VDS): development of a digital platform for an integrated and coordinated design of green buildings.
 The project involves close collaboration between engineers and architects to develop a designer-oriented software tool for performance-based building system design.